12agnes/Basics/README.md

 # Collection of Mini Works
 ### Scraping google search using "julia"
-### Simulating class using python by demonestrating how person order meal
+### Simulating class and method using python by demonestrating how person order meal